Jaded-Encoding-Thaumaturgy/JET-guide/docs/misc/codecs_containers.md

     Due to its large set of features and supported codecs (like, e.g., it being the only container format to support `.ass` subtitles), Matroska files have become almost universal in fields like video piracy.
     Furthermore, the WEBM format, a subset of Matroska, is widely used in the web.
+- Raw codecs: While one can argue that these aren't really containers, they should still be mentioned here (and are treated like containers in a lot of software like ffmpeg).
+    A "raw" codec file (e.g. `.h264` or `.h265`/`.hevc` files) is just the video format's encoded data stored in a file.
+    This is a simple but necessary step: Raw H.264/5 video data, for example, is not a file in and of itself.
+    Instead (as we will see further below) it is a series of *NAL units*, i.e. a sequence of blocks of encoded data (which can then be encoded in some container format or transfered via some network protocol).
+    Hence, collecting these blocks of data into a single file requires an additional step.
+    In the case of H.264/5, the format for storing an H.264/5 stream in a single file is called the *bytestream format* and specified in one of the appendices.
+    This is done by just concatenating all NAL units together with a 4-byte delimiter marker (and a process for escaping this 4-byte sequence when it appears inside of a NAL unit[^emulation_prevention]).
+    No length metadata, no checksums, no timestamps, nothing else.
+    Thus if you want to think of H.264/5 bytestreams as containers, then the only feature they provide is *synchronization*, i.e. a parser being able to find the boundaries of the next or previous NAL unit when jumping anywhere into the bytestream.

+[^emulation_prevention]: Technically this escaping process is not part of the bytestream specification (and instead of the specification of the normal NAL unit format), but you get the idea.

 ### Source Filters